 In-camera real-world speed comparisons between the different cards.

 The memory card speed tests for the Canon 5D IV have turned out fairly impressive.
-Not quite as fast as the Canon 7D II but that’s understandable considering the 5D has a bit more information to process.
-The 5D IV also isn’t nearly as fast as the Canon 1DX II, which uses Cfast cards.
+Not quite as fast as the Canon 7D II, but that’s understandable considering the 5D has a bit more information to process.
+The 5D IV also isn’t nearly as fast as the Canon 1DX II, which uses CFast cards.

-I did something with this test that I don’t do too often, which is, I tested each card for its ability to record 4k video.
-The Canon 5D IV can record video at 500mb/s which is a data stream of 62MB a second.
-So the cards that performed close to 60MB/s or higher seemed to allow for 4k video recording.
+I did something with this test that I don’t do too often: I tested each card’s ability to record 4 K video.
+The Canon 5D IV can record video at 500 MB/s, which is a data stream of 62 MB per second.
+So the cards that performed at close to 60 MB/s or higher seemed to support 4 K video recording.
 Anything lower and you would get a buffer bar that would eventually stop your recording.

 You can also see the Memory Card Speeds for the Canon 5Ds, Canon 7D II, and Canon 1DX II.